16 Types of Fishes With Big Lips

 Carp comes in the category of large fishes and are native to the region of central Asia.
 The species was extensively farmed in Europe, Asia, and the Middle East, and are a popular angling fish in Europe, however, in the regions of North America, Canada, and Australia it is considered a pest.

 These fish species survive in a variety of habitats including highly degraded areas.
-Talking about their appearance, they are mistaken as goldfish, however, they can be easily identified with the help of barbels (whiskers) at each corner of their mouth and hence popular as one of the fishes with big lips.
+Talking about their appearance, they are mistaken as goldfish, however, they can be easily identified with the help of barbels (whiskers) at each corner of their mouth and hence popular as one of the fish with big lips.
 The avarage lifespan of carp fish is 20 years in the wild.

 Also Read: 10 Amazing Land And Water Animals In The World